ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 # b is not defined here
 ~~~

-This becomes significant when you use threading--each thread receives its
+This becomes significant when you use threading---each thread receives its
 own copy of the variables local to the thread's block:

 ~~~
 threads = []

-for name in ['one', 'two' ] do threads << Thread.new {
+for name in ['one', 'two'] do
+  threads << Thread.new {
     localName = name
     a = 0